MoltonMontro/TestDocs/docs/source/assets/AssetsV2.rst

 Assets v2
 =========

-For the vast majority of older features like items, vehicles, effects, etc refer to `Assets v1 <AssetsV1.rst>`_.
+For the vast majority of older features like items, vehicles, effects, etc refer to :ref:`Assets v1 <doc_assets_v1>`.

 The main advantages of the newer assets are: